qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Fix geometries
 --------------
-This algorithm attempts to create a valid representation of a given invalid geometry without losing any of the input vertices.
-Already-valid geometries are returned without further intervention.
+Attempts to create a valid representation of a given invalid geometry without losing any of the input vertices.
+Already valid geometries are returned without further intervention.
 Always outputs multi-geometry layer.

 .. note:: M values will be dropped from the output.

+|checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`

 Parameters
 ..........